codeforamerica/honolulu_answers/README.md

 An Opsworks stack will have been created and launching.
 To get details:

-1. Log into the AWS Management Console
+1. Log into the [OpsWorks](http://console.aws.amazon.com/opsworks) control panel
-2. Go to the OpsWorks control panel
-3. You should see an OpsWorks stack listed named "Honolulu Answers" -- click on it.
+3. You should see an OpsWorks stack listed named **Honolulu Answers** -- click on it.
 If you see more than one listed (because you kicked it off a few times), they are listed in alphabetical-then-chronological order.
-So the last "Honolulu Answers" stack listed will be the most recent one.
+So the last *Honolulu Answers* stack listed will be the most recent one.
-4. Click on Instances
+4. Click on **Instances** within the OpsWorks stack you selected.
-5. Once the Instance turns green and shows its status as "online" you can click the IP address and the Honolulu Answers application should load!
+5. Once the Instance turns green and shows its status as *Online*,you can click the IP address link and the Honolulu Answers application will load!